cjoakim/azure-cosmosdb/presentations/4_01_design_process.md

 - Use of the **CQRS Design Pattern** is recommended
   - Command and Query Responsibility Segregation (CQRS)
   - https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs
+  - An Excel Spreadsheet can be very useful (shown below)

+&nbsp;

 <p align="center"><img src="img/use-cases-in-excel-v2.png" width="99%"></p>

+&nbsp;

 - For each Iteration:
   - First **Identify your use-cases**; what is the list of your database operations?